gummesson/loom/README.md

 The `lineup` object is used to remove styling from a list element and to make the list items (and anchor links) into inline block elements.

+It can also be used on any non-list elements in conjunction with `.lineup__item`.

 It depends on the `bare` object.

 ~~~ html